kenhding/MODINSdoc/docs/source/dockerGuides.rst

 .. warning::

    Importantly, please specify the ``--name`` involves your user name, otherwise Docker will assign a name randomly, these random named would be seen as a redundant process and cleaned during the maintanance.
+In addition, ``it`` mostly used in debugging session, you may use ``-rm`` when running real analysis.

 One the previous step excuted, you will see the command header becomes: